leejlittlejohn/client_project_12/READMEdraft.md

 The FEMA (Federal Emergency Management Agency) hosts records of financial assistance applications and grants online.
 We used the [applicants](https://www.fema.gov/openfema-dataset-public-assistance-applicants-v1) data and the Geolocating API to generate spatial coordinates for financial assistance, as well as [funded projects](https://www.fema.gov/openfema-dataset-public-assistance-funded-projects-details-v1).
 This data is presented by FEMA as raw, in that the organization admits to the presence of human error.
 For instance, in this case, many entries for grants and funding were negative.
 These entries followed patterns consistent to their positive counterparts and were thus inverted to preserve the observations.

-Population Data per zipcode from the 2010 Census was retrieved from the public datasets hosted on Google Bigquery.
+Population Data per zip code from the 2010 Census was retrieved from the public datasets hosted on Google Bigquery.

-Adjusted gross income data by zipcode is available from the IRS for 2010 at the IRS [website](https://www.irs.gov/statistics/soi-tax-stats-individual-income-tax-statistics-zip-code-data-soi).
+Adjusted gross income data by zip code is available from the IRS for 2010 at the IRS [website](https://www.irs.gov/statistics/soi-tax-stats-individual-income-tax-statistics-zip-code-data-soi).

 After joining the FEMA, census, and IRS data, aggregate statistics were generated for flood depths, population, grants, and AGI, resulting in two dataframes saved to CSV files in this repository.
 Detailed descriptions follow.